 The willingly and culturally homeless/houseless/temporarily housed

 - Where do these homeless/houseless/temporarily housed people live?: Some have "home bases" with friends or non-traveling/not-currently-traveling family or supporters, or use RV parks and campgrounds and similar for mobile housing and vehicles - this is more common with nomadic cultures.
-Traveling punks tend to couchsurf or "crash" at squats, rented No-Tell Motel rooms, friends' places, and occasionally sleep outdoors or camp.
+Traveling punks tend to couchsurf or "crash" at squats or in punk houses, rented No-Tell Motel rooms, friends' places, and occasionally sleep outdoors or camp.
 Hobos, where they still exist, tend to sleep on trains or camp out.

 - Level of hygiene?: Varies dependent on group.
 Travellers and nomadic culture residents generally tend to be average, because they usually travel in caravans with access to showers/toilets/the like.
 Festival travelers can have this if they're on the higher end of money, but can be low-hygiene too, especially after a long event.
 Traveling punks and hobos can swing wildly between absolutely abominable hygiene to being relatively clean - depending on their personal interest in doing so and their access to bathroom and shower facilities.

-- Are these Crazy Homeless People?: Maybe some hobos and some of the more burned-out/ill festival crowd.
+- Are these Crazy Homeless People?: Maybe some hobos, some of the more burned-out/ill festival crowd, and some of the traveling punks.
 Everyone else in this grouping is definitely not, and Walking the Earth is the applicable trope regardless of financial status.

 - How common is this group?: Relatively small, and relatively static because it's one that not many people join or fall into, and those who do so are almost always born/married/otherwise brought into the culture in question, or choose to join it willingly after intense deliberation.